dock108/devtools/README.md

 See [docs/guardian/notifications.md](./docs/guardian/notifications.md) for setup instructions, required environment variables, and configuration details.

+### Risk Score

+Guardian calculates a numerical risk score (0-100) for each alert, blending rule weights with historical false positive feedback.
+This score is displayed in the UI and included in notifications.
+See [docs/guardian/risk-score.md](./docs/guardian/risk-score.md) for how the score is computed.

 ## Available Scripts

 - `npm run dev`: Starts the development server.